 - Maintain separate file of Elevation Certificates as well has posting them online - Maintain copies of Flood Insurance Rate Maps (FIRM) and provide information to residents, surveyors, real-estate agents and title companies.
 Upon request I prepare electronic maps showing the requested property and the FIRM flood hazard zones.
 Township Committee adopted the new FIRMs and they became effective October 5, 2017. - An annual outreach is sent to all residents in the Township with their tax bills and to lenders, insurance agents and real estate offices.
-This was sent on July 14 2015 and October 17, 2015 respectively.
+These are mailed in July.
 This information is also posted on the Township's website. - The public library in Petersburg and Strathmere maintain FEMA publications regarding flood protection. - When people call or email the Township information is provided to them on their FIRM zone and requirements for flood insurance.
 A log is maintained of the number of contacts that are made and the information that is requested and provided.

 These activities will be continued for next year.
-Between September 2016 and August 2017 there were 8 new buildings constructed in the Special Flood Hazard Area and 2 were for substantial damage properties.
-There were no substantial improvement projects during this period.
+Between September 2017 and August 2018 there were eight new buildings constructed, replaced and/or raised in the Special Flood Hazard Area and one was for substantial damage properties.
+There was one substantial improvement projects during this period.

 The Township worked with the Coastal Coalition to develop a Program for Public Information in accordance with the 2013 CRS Coordinators Manual.
-This was submitted to FEMA for review in 2017.
+This was submitted approved by FEMA in 2018.
+This update will be incorporated in the 2018 Master Plan Re-examination and will be presented to the Upper Township Committee.
+It will be distributed to the local press and made available to the public and online.